wez/wez.github.io/resume/index.markdown

 designer.
 Developed a variety of web applications, the most significant were two large contracts in Japan and Australia.

-An e-learning system and courseware authoring package implemented as a PHP web app with a Windows based authoring tool (implemented with Delphi), and a web based productivity suite which can be succintly described as being a bit like Google Apps but with a focus on project planning, workflow and email.
+Designed and implemented an e-learning system and courseware authoring package implemented as a PHP web app with a Windows based authoring tool (implemented with Delphi), and a web based productivity suite which can be succintly described as being a bit like Google Apps but with a focus on project planning, workflow and email.
 This system included a proprietary SMTP daemon and a novel VNC proxy server to provide WebEx style screen sharing.

 ### Systems Programmer, Ryland Technology Ltd., England :: 1998-2000